Breaking-Bad-Code/product_catalog-api/README.md

 # product_catalog-api
-Product Catalog API
+# API for Product Catalog

-This is an API for a product catalog.
+This is a RESTful API for a product catalog.

-Getting started
+## Getting Started

-To run the server, first install the dependencies:
+To start the server, run:

-Copy code
-npm install
-npm run start
+'npm run start'

-Runs the server using Node.js.
+To start the server with nodemon, run:

-npm run dev
+'npm run dev'
-Runs the server using Nodemon, which automatically restarts the server when changes are made.

-API Documentation
-API documentation is not available at this time.